nf-core/cageseq/docs/output.md

 ## 5. CTSS generation

-The custom script `bin/make_ctss.sh` generates a bed file for each sample with unclustered cage defined transcription start sites (CTSS).
+The custom script `bin/make_ctss.sh` generates a bed file (and a bigWig file with `--bigwig`) for each sample with the 1bp unclustered cage tags.

 **Output directory: `results/ctss`**

 * `Sample.ctss.bed`
-  * A BED6 file with the cage defined transcription start sites
+  * A BED6 file with the mapped cage tags
+* if `--bigwig`:
+  * `Sample.ctss.bw`
+    * A bigWig file with the mapped cage tags

 ## 4. CTSS clustering

 ### paraclu

 [paraclu](http://cbrc3.cbrc.jp/~martin/paraclu/) finds clusters in data attached to sequences.
-It is applied on the pool of all ctss bed files to cluster and returns a bed file with the clustered CTSSs.
+It is applied on the pool of all ctss bed files to cluster and returns a bed file with the clustered cage-defined transcription start sites (CTSS).

 **Output directory: `results/ctss/clusters`**